Admissions

 • Have or obtain NFHS coach certification;

-• Job offers are contingent upon clearing LiveScan fingerprinting and TB risk assessment.
-Other requirements include completing the following trainings: first aid/CPR, concussion awareness, heat illness prevention, sudden cardiac arrest in athletes, mandated reporter, anti-harassment, and bloodborne pathogen prevention.
+• Job offers are contingent upon clear LiveScan fingerprinting and TB risk assessment.
+Other requirements include completing first aid/CPR training, mandated reporter training, anti-harassment training, bloodborne pathogen prevention training, heat illness training, concussion training and sudden cardiac arrest training.
 Access to these mandatory trainings are provided and paid for by the school.

 The Ideal Candidate

-• Has strong athletic knowledge and experience in the sport of softball and a desire to build/maintain a successful program;
+• Has strong athletic knowledge and experience in cross country and a desire to build/maintain a successful program;

 • Previous coaching at the high school and/or college level preferred;

-• Experience playing at the college level or above preferred;
+• Experience running at the college level or above preferred;

 • Possesses a professional and positive demeanor when working with colleagues, students, and parents;